kasper-piskorski/docs/pages/documentation/5-migration/OWL-migration.md

 ---

 ## Introduction
-This tutorial shows you how to migrate OWL into a MindmapsDB graph.
-If you have not yet set up the MindmapsDB environment, please see the [setup guide](../get-started/setup-guide.html).
+This tutorial shows you how to migrate OWL into a Grakn graph.
+If you have not yet set up the Grakn environment, please see the [setup guide](../get-started/setup-guide.html).

 ## Migration Shell Script for OWL
-The migration shell script can be found in the `bin` directory after the MindmapsDB distribution file has been unzipped.
+The migration shell script can be found in the `bin` directory after the Grakn distribution file has been unzipped.
 Usage is specific to the type of migration being performed.
 For OWL:

 ```
 usage: ./migration.sh owl -file <path> [-graph <name>] [-engine <url>]
        -file             OWL file
        -graph            graph name (defaults to the name of the file with spaces replaced by _)
-       -engine           MindmapsDB engine URL, default localhost
+       -engine           Grakn engine URL, default localhost
 ```

 When you have read the following, you may find our extended example of [OWL migration](../examples/OWL-migration.html) useful.